secretstartups/handbook/sites/handbook/source/handbook/marketing/field-marketing/index.html.md

 1. FMM to log into their Grubhub Admin Portal.
 2. FMM to create a group, naming the group the title of the event.
-3. FMM to bulk upload registrant information and assign to the created Group.
+3. FMM to create a meal credit for the event, assigning the meal credit with the created group.
-4. FMM to create a meal credit for the event, assigning the meal credit with the created group.
+4. FMM to bulk upload post-event, _attended_ registrant information and assign to the created Group.
 5. FMC to bulk remove registrant information once the event has concluded and the invoice has been received (all invoices are sent to FMCs on a monthly cadence).

 #### Creating Group Accounts and Meal Credits